zailleh/aus_pet_crawler/README.md

 # :smile_cat: Australian Pet Adoption API
-:dog2:**Mission:** to be an API that contains pets for adoption from all over Australia
+:dog2:**Mission:** to be an API for a database that contains pets for adoption from all over Australia!

 Use the API at: https://au-pet-api.herokuapp.com/

 ## :rabbit: How to use the API
-Firsly, the API returns `application/json` data only.
+The API returns `application/json` data only.
 The root for the API returns a list of *all pets*.
 You can parse this data into an object in the language of your choice.

 ### :dog: API URLS
 * `.../` returns all pets
 * `.../pets/` returns all pets
 * `.../pets/:id` returns urls for pictures for the pet `:id`
+* `.../shelters/` returns all shelters
+* `.../shelters/:id` returns shelter for `:id`

 #### Features to add:
 * `.../pets/:type` to return pets of type `:type`, eg 'cat'